 If you received academic accommodations while at Cornell as an undergraduate, you may be eligible to receive accommodations on examinations that are required by various advanced degree programs.
 Documentation requirements for these programs can be strict.

 Please check the website for the exam you expect to take.
 Examples:

 - Graduate Record Exam (GRE)

 - Medical College Admission Test (MCAT)

 Student Disability Services (SDS) can provide you with a letter to the testing agency that confirms your status as being registered with SDS, the accommodations that you were granted, and the period covered during which you used your accommodation.
 Contact us to request a letter.

 For exam applications that include forms to be completed by Student Disability Services, Cornell SDS personnel will complete the form requesting accommodations only if our files contain the documentation required by the testing agency.

 Many testing organizations require current documentation.
 If you need new documentation, plan accordingly.
 Psychoeducational testing could take six weeks or more to obtain.

-If you're not sure if your documentation meets the requirements of the testing organization for the exam you want to take, talk to your SDS counselor.
+If you're not sure if your documentation meets the requirements of the testing organization for the exam you want to take, please reach out to us.